r0drigobenicio/nextjs-template/README.md

 ## Customize ESLint and Prettier rules

 _This project uses the ESLint recommended rules by default.
-So, to change them, just:_
+So, to change them, follow the next step._

 1. To customize the ESLint rules, you can change them in the **.eslintrc.json** file;